 Since 1993 UWI winds are based on CMOD4.
-The according to this geophysical model function inverted ERS winds performed during the nominal period within ESA's original instrument specifications.
-Within these margins, biases of CMOD4 winds are known to exist.
+During the nominal period these winds performed within ESA's original instrument specifications.
+Within the margins, biases of CMOD4 winds are known to exist.
 For instance, in the low and medium wind-speed range, a wind-speed dependent bias has been observed from a triple collocation study with buoy winds and NCEP model winds (Stoffelen 1998).
 For the high wind speed sector, CMOD4 is known to over-estimate backscatter, which, after inversion, results into too low winds.
 Very similar biases are observed when CMOD4 winds are compared to ECMWF FGAT winds (see section 4.1).
 The wind-speed biases have been present since the start of the monitoring in February 1996.
 Recent experimental work (Donnely et al. 1999, Carswell et al. 1999) confirm the high wind speed trend.
 They showed that beyond 20 m s-1, the level of backscatter becomes less sensitive to the wind.
 In fact, for small incidence angles an over-saturation was observed, i.e., for winds larger than 25 m s-1, backscatter starts to decrease.
 The work of Donnely et al. (1999) and Carswell et al. (1999) also indicates that for strong winds both the upwind-downwind asymmetry and the upwind-crosswind term (both defined below) are over-estimated by CMOD4.
-This over-estimation can also be deduced from an internal consistency check.
+This overestimation can also be deduced from an internal consistency check.
 The distance to the cone appears to rise rapidly towards higher wind speeds, which indicates that the diameter of the CMOD4 cone is inadequate.
 Although the upwind-downwind and upwind-crosswind terms will not influence the performance of retrieved wind speed too much, they will have an effect on the quality of ambiguity removal, respectively the accuracy of the wind direction.